KZGlobalTeam/gokz/MAPPING.md

  * Main course start is named `climb_start`.
  * Bonus course starts are named `climb_bonusX_start` where X is the bonus number.

-**TIP** - Set the angles to an appropriate direction as that is where the player will face.
+Set the angles to an appropriate direction as that is where the player will face.